 My mother’s soul ties dissolved over a few months, it was a bad unholy bond, and it took time for everything to reset.

 I did this simple ritual for every single person I ever had sex with, had ever harmed in any way, and for every name that entered my mind over the next six months.

 When they came to my mind, I said these simple words, and one by one, all those unholy bonds and threads were cut.

-You can’t purge it all at once, and it would be too traumatic.
+You can’t purge it all at once it would be too traumatic.

 My advice is to just go with it and let it happen in its most natural and divine way.

-This little ritual started a transformation in me that will continue throughout my life now that I have opened myself up to it.
+This little ritual started a transformation in me that will continue throughout my life now that I’m open to it.

-It’s been three years, and I’ll never forget that day I decided to do this.
+It’s been three years, and I’ll never forget the day I decided to do this.